DamBasement/wifi-warroom/wep_attack_flow.md

 ---

+Now deauth the client!

 ## 💣 De-AUTH

-In a second terminal tab.
-Send a deauthentication frame.
+In a second terminal tab send a deauthentication frame.

 In that case the connected client will try to re-authenticate again during our capture.